-For the most current university program and transfer information, please see the Academic Advising homepage at www.rdc.ab.ca/academic_advising.
-Click on Planning Guides.

-The program offers university transfer to the following programs: The University of Alberta Bachelor of Physical Education - BPE BSc Kinesiology - BScKin BPE/BEd - 5 year combined degree The University of Calgary
+The program offers university transfer to the following programs:

+The University of Alberta

+BPE - Bachelor of Physical Education BSc Kinesiology

+BPE/BEd - 5 year combined degree

+The University of Calgary BKIN - Bachelor of Kinesiology

+The University of Lethbridge

+- B.A.
+Kinesiology

-Bachelor of Kinesiology - BKin The University of Lethbridge Bachelor of Arts. - Kinesiology Bachelor of Arts (Kinesiology)/BEd (Physical Education) Combined - 5 year program
+- B.A.
+(Kinesiology)/BEd (Physical Education) Combined - 5 year program (see an Academic Advisor)

+- B.Sc.
+Kinesiology

-Bachelor of Science - Kinesiology Bachelor of Science - Exercise Science Out of province universities through proper course selection (see an Academic Advisor)
+B.Sc.
+Exercise Science Out of province universities through proper course selection (see an Academic Advisor)

 Transfer to other programs and other universities is possible.
-These transfer opportunities include:
+These transfer opportunities also include:

-- Athletic Therapy program University - of Calgary/Mount Royal College In this program students attend RDC in year 1, and then transfer to the U of C for year 2 before applying into the Athletic Therapy program.
-This program is very competitive and is limited by quota (see an Academic Advisor or the Chairperson). - BComm/BKIN (5 year combined program University of Calgary)
+- BComm/BKIN Joint Program -University of Calgary - Athletic Therapy UL/UC/MRC Collaborative Athletic Therapy program.
+In this program students attend RDC in year 1, and then transfer to the U of C or U of L for year 2 before applying into the Athletic Therapy Collaborative Program.

+This collaborative program is very competitive and is limited by quota (see an Academic Advisor or the Chairperson).
 The program can lead into the following areas of study:

 - adapted physical education

 - athletic therapy

 - fitness and health promotion

 - physical education in schools

 - physical activity leadership

 - tourism and hospitality

 - outdoor education

 - sports administration

 - coaching

 - dance

 - sport sciences

-- physical therapy
+- physiotherapy

 - occupational therapy

-- elementary schools
+- · elementary schools

 - secondary schools

 - colleges and universities

 - community centres

 - corporate setting

 - municipal recreation departments

 - provincial sport organizations

 - private fitness centres

 - sport clubs

 - private enterprise

 - health care

 - youth services

 - rehabilitation centres

 - outdoor pursuits

 - volunteer organizations

 - government agencies

 The program is designed so that students can complete a 2-year diploma (see Kinesiology and Sport Studies Diplomas, page 97), and then enter the work force or transfer to a university and complete a Bachelor's degree.
 The program is designed for students wishing to transfer to the University of Alberta, the University of Calgary or the University of Lethbridge.
 Transfer to other universities is possible with proper program consultation and careful course selection.
 For university transfer, the courses you select must meet the program requirements of the specific university chosen.
 Admission to a university program may be limited by quota.
 Entry is based on your academic record.
 You should expect heavy course and program demands and the need for a competitive GPA if you wish to transfer to a university program.